Here you learn ...

 6. Other requirements for a settlement permit

-There are a few other requirements for applying for a settlement permit for skilled workers and holders of an EU Blue Card, but these can usually be met without any problems, which is why the individual requirements will not be discussed in detail here.
+There are a few other requirements for applying for a settlement permit for skilled workers and holders of an EU Blue Card, but these are usually easy to meet, which is why the individual requirements will not be discussed in detail here.

 Specifically, the following additional requirements are necessary for applying for a permanent residence permit for skilled workers (settlement permit):